This page contains questions frequently asked about transitioning from an LPN to an RN.

 What is my first step?

-Attend a free orientation seminar.
+Attend a free information session.
 No registration required.
-Call 410-777-7318 for orientation dates and times.
+Call 410-777-7310 for more information.

 How long does it take to complete the program?